 If your claim is denied or underrated, don’t give up.
 You have the right to appeal through a Supplemental Claim, Higher-Level Review, or a Board Appeal.

-There are a few key pitfalls that can trip up even legitimate claims.
+There are a few key pitfalls that can trip up even legitimate claims for VA disability anxiety benefits.
 One is not submitting enough medical evidence, especially a nexus letter that ties your anxiety to your military service.
 Another is downplaying symptoms during the C&P exam—which is understandable but can hurt your rating.
 Other common issues include submitting incomplete paperwork, missing deadlines, or trying to navigate the process alone when professional help could make a huge difference.

 If you want to give your claim the strongest possible foundation, stay active in treatment.
 Regular therapy or medication shows the VA that your condition is ongoing and being taken seriously.
 Keep a symptom journal to track how anxiety shows up in your life over time.
 This can also help you articulate your experience during the C&P exam.
 Most importantly, consider working with professionals who understand the VA system—like our team at VMHA.